 There are two simple shared western style toilets.
 Please note that a sleeping bag is also still recommended to provide extra comfort.
 Meals will be taken in the communal dining and living room of the house and will feature local home cooked food such as rice and lentils, vegetables, chicken, eggs, dumplings, and soup.
 Hot tea, coffee and water is always available and hot water bowls for washing or brushing teeth can be provided on request.

-Communal living/dining room in which all guests join the hosts for dinner.
-Toilets are shared dry pit Indian style in separate building which may be outside and a western toilet seat is provided, private bedroom with local wood burner heater.
+Communal living/dining room in which all guests join for dinner.
+There are two shared toilets with simple flush systems and a western toilet seat provided.
+Guests are allocated one of the five private bedrooms each with a raised bed and lighting, a space for luggage and a gas heater and limited central heating.
 There are no showers but bowls of hot water are provided for washing.

 Several snow leopard territories in the area, plus packs of Tibetan wolf, Ladakh urial, Asiastic ibex and red fox.
 The birdlife includes lammergier, golden eagle, robin accentor, chukar partridge, Tibetan partridge and Himayalan snowcock.

 Although thick Ladakhi blankets are provided, a sleeping bag is also recommended to provide extra warmth and comfort against the cold.
 Disposal hand warmers are also useful.